 I feel a sort of insecurity with my free time.
 With recess being very limited and very precious, I feel a need to do as much with the experience as possible.
 In recent months, however, I began to realize that the juice I was squeezing out of this mindset was not sweet.
 I’m writing this as an affirmation to myself and a wake-up call to anyone who needs it: It is time we stop viewing multitasking as the apex of productivity and instead work towards living a more present, balanced, and fulfilling life.

-We are a binge-watching-while-phone-scrolling, 67-tabs-open-over-8-windows on the computer generation (I wish those numbers exaggerated, but it is typical for me to have 67 tabs open over 8 windows on my computer).
+We are a binge-watching-while-phone-scrolling, 67-tabs-open-over-8-windows on the computer generation (I wish those numbers were exaggerated, but it is typical for me to have 67 tabs open over 8 windows on my computer).
 What’s the harm in painting my nails while I FaceTime a friend?
 One might as well watch television while eating dinner, right?

-Now, I have grown weary of re-watching shows because I zoned out and missed some scenes, and I can’t be the only person who regrets eating too fast or too much due to distractions from meals meant to be savored.
-And speaking of savoring, what about our friends’ wish to be heard and their presence and conversation to be valued and not taken for granted?
+I have grown weary of re-watching shows because I zoned out and missed some scenes, and I can’t be the only person who regrets eating too fast or too much due to distractions from meals meant to be savored.
+And speaking of savoring, what about our friends’ wishes to be heard and their presence and conversation to be valued and not taken for granted?
 These examples may seem silly, but there is a thin line between these low-risk pairs of distractions and the potentially fatal mix of texting and driving.

 Consolidation is the busy human’s solution to an overpopulation of activities on their agenda.
 We consolidate pastimes and, in the process, condition our brain to identify them as less important.
 While this might be a workaholic’s paradise, I believe these supposedly lesser affairs are crucial to one’s health and deserve more attention.

 Even though multitasking is a popular buzzword, 98% of multitaskers are bad at it, according to Forbes.com.
-For mental work, the time we take to refocus from distractions back to the interrupted task causes productivity to drop by around 40% per instance of switching back, according to the same Forbes article.
-Focusing on one interest at a time (or unitasking) might feel less effective at first, but choosing to be present with what we set our mind and body to do yields more success in the long run.
+For mental work, the time we take to refocus from distractions back to the interrupted task causes productivity to drop by around 40% per instance of distraction, according to the Forbes article.
+Focusing on one interest at a time (or unitasking) might feel less effective at first, but choosing to be present with what we set our mind and body to do yields more success and satisfaction in the long run.
 Of course, breaking a habit, especially a habit that is deeply ingrained, is easier said than done.

-Accepting that I’m no supertasker and not a member of the 2% within the multitasking population was very difficult.
+Accepting that I’m no supertasker and not a member of the Forbes 2% within the multitasking population was very difficult.
 I often remind myself that, offline, even the most efficient and happy online peers may feel completely opposite from their online persona.
 I also must remember that life is not a competition.
 Instead of letting my inability to multitask make me feel unintelligent and weak, I am now pleased with my capacity to see where growth in my life needs attention and water it accordingly.
 With an attitude like this, the fruits of my efforts will no doubt be sweet.